<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 3. You may rack up more debt

 Many people continue to use their credit cards after consolidating their balances into their mortgage.
-So now, not only are they paying more on their mortgage, but they’ll also be back in the hole with credit card lenders.
+So now, not only are they paying more on their mortgage, but they’ll also be back in the hole with credit card companies.

 So, before you follow any ads that pop up after typing in something like “mortgage consolidation” or “consolidating debt into a mortgage in Canada,” it’s important to do some research or even speak with a financial advisor or debt management counsellor.
+Mortgage brokers can help in many situations where you think there is no hope.

 Other Debt Consolidation & Debt Help Options

 If you’re hesitant to use up some of your home equity to pay off your debts, that’s understandable.
 Fortunately, there are a number of alternatives to getting a debt consolidation mortgage you may want to consider.
 Our debt consolidation calculator can give you a rough idea of how long it will take you to pay off your unsecured debts at their current interest rates using different repayment strategies.
-The calculator also provides different debt relief options that may be available to you, rather than consolidating your debt into your mortgage.
+The calculator also provides different debt relief options that may be available to you rather than consolidating your debt into your mortgage.

 Home Equity Line of Credit (HELOC)